eivholt/icicle-monitor/Article/README.md

 with rep.new_layer():
 ```

-Next we specify that we want to use ray tracing as our image output.
+Next we specify that we want to use ray-tracing as our image output.
 We create a camera and hard code the position.
 We will point it to our icicles for each render later.
 Then we use our previously defined semantics data to get references to the icicles for easier manipulation.
 We also define references to a plane on which we want to scatter the icicles.
 Lastly we define our render output by selecting the camera and setting the desired resolution.
 Due to an issue in Omniverse where artifacts are produces at certain resolutions, e.g. 120x120 pixels, we set the output resolution at 128x128 pixels.
 Edge Impulse Studio will take care of scaling the images to the desired size should we use images of different size than the configured model size.

 ```python
 rep.settings.set_render_pathtraced(samples_per_pixel=64)